reyhan3412/InstagramBrute/README.md

 ### what is a InstagramBrute

 ### Instagram contained two distinct vulnerabilities that allowed an attacker to brute-force
 ### passwords of user accounts.
-Combined with user enumeration, a weak password policy
+Combined with user enumeration, a weak passhttps://www.instagram.com/reyhannguvenn/

+word policy
 ### no 2FA nor other mitigating security controls, this could have allowed an attacker to compromise
 ### many accounts without any user interaction, including high-profile ones.
 ### Facebook fixed both issues and awarded a combined bounty of $5.000.